 - Are you competent?
 Don’t just assume anything.
 Check your CDM competency first.

 - Avoid risk.
-As the designer, you’ve got the crystal ball to spot any hazards before they happen.
+As the principal designer, you’ve got the crystal ball to spot any hazards before they happen.
 It’s called risk management – do it!

 If you’re a principal contractor: